Procedural sedation and analgesia: Etomidate

 Etomidate is an imidazole derivative, commonly used for the induction of general anesthesia.
 Effects kick in almost immediately, within 5–15 seconds, and last 5–15 minutes.
 Etomidate carries sedative effects only; it does not provide pain relief.
 Side effects of etomidate include myoclonus (involuntary muscle jerking) and respiratory depression.
 One of the major benefits of etomidate is that it does not cause cardiovascular or respiratory instability.
 This makes it a potentially more preferable choice for those with already lower blood pressure.

 Midazolam

 Midazolam is a benzodiazepine that acts by stimulating inhibitory GABA receptors.
 Effects are seen within 2–5 minutes, and last 30–60 minutes.
 Its main effect is anxiolysis, helping to reduce feelings of anxiety, and amnestic effects, helping the patient to forget memories associated with the procedure.
-It provides no analgesia, as a result, it was commonly used with fentanyl for effective PSA prior to propofol and etomidate.
+It provides no analgesia, so it was commonly used with fentanyl for effective PSA prior to propofol and etomidate.
 Midazolam collects in the body's fatty tissues, so a possible complication includes prolonged sedation.
 As a result, the elderly, the obese, and those with kidney or liver disease are more vulnerable to prolonged sedation with midazolam.
 Respiratory depression is also associated with midazolam when given in high doses.